4-DMAPandSadness/EfsTA/User Guide.md

 <img src="/images/GUI/GLA.png" width="49%"/> <img src="/images/GUI/GLA WI.png" width="49%"/>
 </p>

-Utilizing this model the spectrum will be treated as a collection of multiple parallel expoential decays.
+Utilizing this model the spectrum will be treated as a collection of multiple parallel exponential decays.

 First of the GLA-Button needs to be clicked, so that the program knows to use this model for the evaluation.
 After that lifetimes for the different species need to be set, since this program relies on initial guesses by the user.
 A priori knowlegde or guesses about the amount of forming species during the irradiation and an approximate lifetime for each species is necessary.
-All lifetimes input need to be separated by a comma and depending on if they are to be optimized need to be input in the variable or fixed text fields respectively.
+All lifetimes input need to be separated by a comma.
+By pressing ENTER a radiobutton for each lifetime will appear below the textfield and the lifetimes can be set fixed so that they wont be changed during the optimization process.

-If the measured photochemical process involves for example the different species with two of them having lifetimes in the lower picosecond range and the third having a lifetime greater than the timeframe of the proccess.
-The two picosecond lifetimes should be input as variable lifetime values and the longer one as a fixed value since it does not contribute in a meaningful way to the spectrum.????
+If the measured photochemical process involves for example three different species with two of them having lifetimes in the lower picosecond range and the third having a lifetime greater than the timeframe of the proccess.
+The two picosecond lifetimes should be input as variable lifetime values and the longer one as a fixed value since it does not contribute in a meaningful way to the spectrum.

 Lastly for the minimization of the Chi-Square-function different algorithms can be selected where the local minimizer Nelder-Mead is the standard but there are also global options with ampgo and basinhoppin which will take a bit longer.

-If even more a priori knowledge is available global target analysis can be used.
+If even more a priori knowledge is available, global target analysis should be used instead.

 ### Global Target Analysis (GTA)